ysaakpr/rex/infra/README.md

-# UTM Backend - AWS Infrastructure with Pulumi
+# Rex Backend - AWS Infrastructure with Pulumi

-This directory contains the Pulumi infrastructure-as-code (IaC) for deploying the UTM Backend to AWS using Fargate.
+This directory contains the Pulumi infrastructure-as-code (IaC) for deploying the Rex Backend to AWS using Fargate.

 ## Architecture Overview